 * Vivian Vance was usually Creator/LucilleBall's second banana in ''Series/ILoveLucy'' and TheLucyDesiComedyHour.

-* Yosuke Hanamura from ''VideoGame/Persona4''.
-He even says word for word "I'm cool playing second banana."
+* Yosuke Hanamura from ''VideoGame/Persona4'' is this to the protagonist.
+He even says word for word, "I'm cool playing second banana."

 * Luigi from the ''Franchise/SuperMarioBros'' games. ''VideoGame/SuperSmashBrosBrawl'' calls him the King of Second Bananas.

 * ''WesternAnimation/LooneyTunes'' being the most iconic source of animated comedy, often centered on comedy and show business has quite a few examples:

 ** Porky Pig was the studio's first major star but soon became the Second Banana and the StraightMan to the much wackier, egotistical and denser Daffy Duck.
 In-universe he was most often [[ButtMonkey conned, tormented]] and/or [[HypercompetentSidekick bossed around by Daffy]], depending on the short.
 At times all three together.
 He usually had the last laugh though, thanks to either paying him back in kind, or showing that he was more capable in all perilous situations.

 ** There was a character (a mouse) actually ''named'' Second Banana in some Warner Brothers cartoons, and in some Gold Key comics based on them.
 He was the sidekick of Merlin the Magic Mouse, a vaudeville-style stage magician.